AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md

 Group administrators can also create schedules that are associated with the groups they manage.
 For more information, see [Create and modify a group’s schedules](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-schedules.md).

+For information about using schedules to help users collaborate in Workfront across time zones, see [Working across time zones](../../../workfront-basics/tips-tricks-and-troubleshooting/working-across-timezones.md).

 ## Access requirements

-You must have the following to perform the steps in this article:
+You must have the following access to perform the steps in this article:

 <table cellspacing="0">
  <col>